JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 }
 ```

-If you migrate from the Gradle IntelliJ Plugin `1.x`, replace the old `org.jetbrains.intellij` identifier to `org.jetbrain.intellij.platform` and apply its latest `%intellij-platform-gradle-plugin-version%` version.
+If migrating from the Gradle IntelliJ Plugin `1.x`, replace the old `org.jetbrains.intellij` identifier to `org.jetbrain.intellij.platform` and apply its latest `%intellij-platform-gradle-plugin-version%` version.

 ### Early Access Preview

-To use the current Early Access Preview snapshot versions, add the following to your <path>settings.gradle.kts</path> file:
+To use the current Early Access Preview snapshot versions, add the following to the <path>settings.gradle.kts</path> file:

 ```kotlin
 pluginManagement {